My Top 10 First-Hand Tips for International Travel

 You won’t be able to pick up a new language overnight, so don’t feel pressured to do that.
 With the exception of Sao Paolo, Brazil, we almost always encounter people who speak some English when traveling, especially in Western Europe.

 Likewise, you are in their home country, and it is respectful and courteous to at least learn some key phrases.
-We love to use Duolingo, and the free version is a great start.
+We love using Duolingo, and the free version is a great place to start.

-In fact, I am learning some Italian now and am giong to be able to order a coffee and a croissant like a boss this summer.
-I’m joking because the phrases are sometimes cliche, but I have picked up on many greetings and keywords I didn’t know just one month ago!
+In fact, I am learning more French now and will be able to order a coffee and a croissant like a boss on our next trip to France.
+I’m joking because the phrases are sometimes clichĂ©, but I have picked up on many greetings and keywords I didn’t know just one month ago!

 A Man dressed up in Roman garb at the ancient baths in Bath UK

-Yes, I am going to six places on our big Italy trip this summer.
-But we have past trips under our belt and know what pace works best for us.
+Yes, we have gone to six places on a big summer trip to Italy.
+But we have many past trips under our belt and know what pace works best for us.

 For example, London is a great city for first-time European visitors.
 You could spend five days there and then three on a trip to Bath, UK.
-On our past trips, we have combined Paris with Brussels and Santorini with Athens, although the latter did require a flight.
+I love how easy the train system is to use!

 Don’t try to hop all around Europe with only two or three days in a place.
 Factoring in travel, check-ins, and check-outs leaves you little time to explore and enjoy a city.